lidimayra/scraping-slides/README.md

-# Web Crawling e Scraping com Scrapy e Scrapy Cloud
+# Web Scraping and Crawling with Python

-Slides da palestra apresentada na Python Brasil [14].
+Slides for my talk about web scraping and web crawling.

-O resultado está disponível [aqui](https://scrapy-slides.netlify.com/).
+The result is available [here](https://scraping-slides.netlify.com/).

-Apresentação construída utilizando o [Shower Presentation Template](https://github.com/shower/shower).
+This presentation was built using [Shower Presentation Template](https://github.com/shower/shower).